krakenjs/kraken-js/README.md

 A [Grunt](http://gruntjs.com/) task is used for builds.
 To prepare your code for production run `grunt build` which will create new files in the `.build` directory.
 This task must be done before running your app in production mode.

+## File upload

+Support for [multipart forms](http://en.wikipedia.org/wiki/File_select) is disabled by default.
+You can enable it by populating "multipart" in middleware.json and optionally pass parameters using [formidable's API](https://github.com/felixge/node-formidable).

+All temporary files uploaded will be automatically removed when the request is completed if you do not remove them yourself.

 # Contributing to the Kraken Suite